 Automated Control Chart Generation and Calculation: Production SPC Pipeline Architecture

 Manual statistical process control workflows introduce unacceptable latency, operator-dependent variability, and audit exposure in modern manufacturing environments.
-Transitioning to automated control chart generation requires a deterministic pipeline architecture that enforces AIAG SPC Reference Manual standards, aligns with ISO 9001:2015 measurement traceability requirements, and delivers production-grade reliability.
-The engineering objective is not merely to plot data, but to construct a closed-loop calculation engine that ingests telemetry, validates measurement system capability, computes statistically rigorous control limits, and renders actionable visualizations without human intervention.
+Automating control chart generation turns SPC from a periodic clerical task into a deterministic, always-on component of the plant data infrastructure.
+The engineering objective is not merely to plot data, but to construct a closed-loop calculation engine that ingests telemetry, validates measurement system capability, computes statistically rigorous control limits, and renders actionable visualizations without human intervention — every result reproducible, timestamped, and traceable to the exact dataset that produced it.

 Vectorized Calculation Engine Architecture